Policies for Awarded Grants

 Publicity

 The Legacy Amendment Logo must appear on all publicity and is available for download at http://www.legacy.leg.mn/legacy-logo.
-The following credit line must also appear on all printed material and publicity related to the project: “This activity is made possible by the voters of Minnesota, through a grant from the Region 2 Arts Council, thanks to a legislative appropriation from the Arts and Cultural Heritage Fund.”
+The following credit line must also appear on all printed material and publicity related to the project: “This activity is made possible by the voters of Minnesota, through a grant from the Region 2 Arts Council, thanks to a legislative appropriation from the Arts & Cultural Heritage Fund.”

-State Funded Grant Awards
+Combined Arts & Cultural Heritage Fund and State Funded Grant Awards

-The following credit line must appear on all printed material and publicity related to the project: This activity is made possible, in part, by a grant from the Region 2 Arts Council funded by an appropriation from the Minnesota State Legislature with money from the State’s general fund.
+The following credit line must appear on all printed material and publicity related to the project: This activity is made possible in part, by an appropriation from the State’s General Fund, and by the voters of Minnesota, through a grant from the Region 2 Arts Council, thanks to a legislative appropriation from the Arts and Cultural Heritage Fund.

 McKnight Foundation Funded Grant Awards